Yasmin-Hesham/Deep-Learning/2-Dog Breed Classifier/README.md

 ## Convolutional Neural Networks
 ### Project 2:
 **Taregt:**
 Building a pipeline to process real-world, user-supplied images.
-Given the imaage of a dog, the algorithm identifies an estimate of the canine's breed.
+Given the image of a dog, the algorithm identifies anي estimate of the canine's breed.

 **Steps:**
-- Implementing CNN from scratch and ensuring the test accuracy to be greater than 10% (output test accuracy = 24%).
+- Implementing CNN from scratch and ensuring the test accuracy to be greater than 10%.
-- Using Transfer Learning _VGG16_ and ensuring the test accuracy to be greater than 60% (output test accuracy = 80%).
+- Using Transfer Learning _VGG16_ and ensuring the test accuracy to be greater than 60%.

 **Application:**
 - Predicting Dog Breed